jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-inline.md

 $ gradlew :spring-geode-samples-caching-inline:bootRun
 ```

-Alternatively, you can run the `BootGeodeInlineCachingApplication` class
+Alternatively, you can run the `BootGemFireInlineCachingApplication` class
 in your IDE (e.g. IntelliJ IDEA).
 Simply create a run profile
 configuration and run it.
 No additional JVM arguments, System Properties
 or program arguments are required.